AkifumiSato/vercel-meetup-slide/slides.md

 # Important features in the browser-back experience

-Let's see what Next.js has to implement about two important features of the aforementioned Browser-back experience
+Let's see what Next.js has to implement about two important features of the aforementioned browser-back experience

 - **Restoration of scroll position**
 - **Restoration of state**